 The Fund promotes environmental or social characteristics but does not have a sustainable investment objective.
-The Fund commits to having a minimum 10% in sustainable investments.
+The Fund will not make any sustainable investments.

-The Fund promotes environmental and social characteristics through tracking the risk and return characteristics of the Index which has been designated as a reference benchmark.
+The Fund promotes environmental and social characteristics through its investment in the Master fund which tracks the risk and return characteristics of the Index which has been designated as a reference benchmark by the Master Fund.

 The Fund promotes the following environmental characteristics:

-- (i) avoiding investment in unconventional oil and gas exploration and Arctic oil; and - (ii) avoiding investments in thermal coal power generation and thermal coal mining.
+(i) avoiding investment in unconventional oil and gas exploration and Arctic oil; and

+(ii) avoiding investments in thermal coal power generation and thermal coal mining.